 Being vigilant on the road is more important than ever.
 However, drivers must also own up to their responsibilities to prevent those tragic occurrences which could end up in a wrongful death claim.

 Drivers may decide that fleeing the scene after causing an accident is preferable to facing the consequences of their violation.
 They may reach that decision because the underlying cause of the accident is similarly problematic.

 Impaired driving can take on many forms.
 Intoxicated individuals may lose awareness of their surroundings, and their reaction time may suffer.
 That is a recipe for disaster for any would-be driver.
 A drunk driver may hit your vehicle and flee from the scene without fully comprehending what they did.

 The person who crashed into your vehicle may also be distracted.
 For example, they may have been looking at their phone moments before the crash.
 A lack of sleep can also lead to a hit and run accident possibly involving a pedestrian.
-Pedestrians injured in a hit and run situation may need to reach out to a pedestrian accident lawyer.
+Pedestrians injured in a hit and run situation may need to reach out to an attorney.

 Sometimes, a hit and run accident is the byproduct of malice more than anything else.
 A person may knowingly put others at risk with their driving style and decide to continue doing it.
 Even after hitting your vehicle, they may attempt to escape responsibility instead of facing it.

 The driver who hit your vehicle may be driving a stolen vehicle.
 In their rush to get away with their act of thievery, they may accidentally hit your car and leave more wreckage in their wake.

 It is getting harder for hit and run drivers to get away with their crimes.
 These days, police officers have more tools to track down these criminals.